Universal Masking

 Masking conditions define which transformation to apply for every tag.
 Only one condition can be set for each tag.
 Satori supports two types of tags:

-- Custom - user-defined tags.
+- Custom Tags - user-defined tags.
 See custom tags for more information.

 When defining a condition for both a tag and its category, for example email and PII, the most specific condition takes precedence.
 In this example, the transformation defined in the condition for email will be applied.